runbytech/ultron-ele/content/roadmap.md

 ### V2.0

+* seperate a theme from ultronele as a reuseful npm package
 * solve the inconvenience left in the last release...
 * netlify account introduction
 * 3rd part graphql service introduction